djbob0/Data-Science-Minor/README.md

 - *All the code can be found in [2.3.2_NN/src](2.Learning_on_Machine_Learning/2.3.2_NN/src) where [CNN.py](2.Learning_on_Machine_Learning/2.3.2_NN/src/CNN.py) is the main.*

-At first it was thought, that we’re going to use an RNN as an unsupervised training method, but we decided to use a CNN instead.
+At first it was thought, that we’re going to use an RNN as an supervised training method, but we decided to use a CNN instead.
 That is because of the data structure we’re working with.
 Since there is, for every bone in every patient, an X Y and Z Euler-Angle, we can put these three values in one RGB pixel.
 Eventhough it isn’t necessary for a Nural Network to have an input like this, we thought it would be a nice way of preprocessing the data, without loosing any of the information.
 In order to achieve something like this, the rotation first need to be normalized and the mapped on a scale from 0 to 1.
 ## This is a visual representation of the inputdata for the CNN
 ![NN_input](2.Learning_on_Machine_Learning/2.3.2_NN/NN_input_data.png)
 *Every column is a bones combined `X`,`Y`,`Z`, where 8 bones (8 columns) are one exercise of one patient.
 The rows are the length(frames) of one exercise.
 Given the fact that one patient did 5 exercises over a resampled length of 40 frames: this picture is (8*5)px x 40px.